 The goal is to realize independent, creative and innovative film projects focused on South Tyrol, with the aid of carefully chosen partners.

-In May 2017, shooting for our first 5-episode web series was wrapped up and then, in December of that year, presented to a cinema audience.
+In May 2017, shooting for the first 5-episode web series was wrapped up and then, in December of that year, presented to a cinema audience.
 The series has also been available online since January 2018.

 The initial impulse for this project occurred while eating lunch during the Munich Film Festival, surrounded by plates of tortellini and salmon trout.
 The central idea was to do something for South Tyroleans, by South Tyroleans and so the two lunching actors, Ricardo Angelini and Andreas Hartner, brought the platform “Crimetube South Tyrol” into being.